 Become a Counselor in New Hampshire

-Licensed counselors in New Hampshire are known as Licensed Clinical Mental Health Counselors (LCMHCs).
-The state’s premier professional organization for LCMHCs is the New Hampshire Mental Health Counselors’ Association, a local chapter of the American Mental Health Counselors’ Association whose mission is to “promote and support the professionalism of and collaboration among clinical mental health counselors.”
+Licensed counselors in New Hampshire are known as Clinical Mental Health Counselors (CMHCs).
+The state’s premier professional organization for CMHCs is the New Hampshire Mental Health Counselors’ Association, a local chapter of the American Mental Health Counselors’ Association whose mission is to “promote and support the professionalism of and collaboration among clinical mental health counselors.”
 Licensure for counselors in New Hampshire is managed by the state Board of Mental Health Practice.

-LCMHC licensure in New Hampshire requires the completion of a 60-credit master’s or doctorate degree from a Council for Accreditation of Counseling and Related Educational Programs-accredited higher education or an equivalent recognized by the Association of Secondary Schools and Colleges.
+CMHC licensure in New Hampshire requires the completion of a 60-credit master’s or doctorate degree from a Council for Accreditation of Counseling and Related Educational Programs-accredited graduate program or a similar program that meets the same academic requirements.

 Appropriate degree programs will include at least 30 credit hours of graduate coursework in the following content areas: